Cacti/documentation/CDEFs.md

 ## CDEF Interface

 In the image below, you can see all the CDEF's that are included in Cacti by default.
 There are quite a few of them.
-Many of the forulas in use are quite simple.
+Many of the formulas in use are quite simple.
 If you want to view Tutorials on how to work with CDEF's you should go to the [RRDtool Tutorial](https://oss.oetiker.ch/rrdtool/tut/cdeftutorial.en.html).
 There is also documentation at the [RRDtool Website](https://oss.oetiker.ch/rrdtool/doc/rrdgraph_data.en.html#CDEF).